Le Havre raid: Bombardment

-The bombardment did immense damage, while Rodney's fleet received little harm in return.
-A numerous body of French troops came down to the shore and under the cover of entrenchments and batteries kept up an active fire upon the assailants.
+The bombardment did immense damage, while Rodney's fleet received little harm in return from a numerous body of French troops who came down to the shore and under the cover of entrenchments and batteries kept up an active fire upon the assailants.
 The town was set on fire in several places and burned with great fury while the inhabitants fled.

 Aftermath

 The success of the venture, however, lured the British commanders into a false sense of security, making them believe it had been a greater setback than it had.
 The French intended to capitalise on this, but scaled back their initial plans instead.

 In summer 1759, the French Toulon fleet sailed out through the Straits of Gibraltar but was caught and defeated by a British fleet at the Battle of Lagos in August.
 In November of that year, the French Brest Squadron was handily defeated at the Battle of Quiberon Bay.
 With these two defeats combined – the invasion plans received a crippling blow.

 The victory helped contribute to what became known as the Annus Mirabilis in Great Britain.